Bikes, birds and bogs along Wisconsin's River Road

 I took a sunset drive into the coulee country just outside town, climbing along County Road S onto a high ridge, past quarries and apple orchards.

-The next morning, filled by a four-course breakfast prepared by the friendly inn owner, I met my driver at the Onalaska visitors center.
+The next morning, I met my driver at the Onalaska visitors center.

 On our way to the northern trailhead, we passed a llama ranch and a berry farm, where we bought pints of raspberries before he dropped me off, returning my car to the visitors center.